 Roland Greene was elected second vice president of the MLA in December 2012.
-He will serve as first vice president beginning in January 2014 and as president from January 2015 until the close of the convention in January 2016.
+His term as president runs from January 2015 through January 2016.

 Greene is the Mark Pigott KBE Professor in the School of Humanities and Sciences at Stanford University, where he has been a member of the Department of English and the Department of Comparative Literature since 2001.
 Before that, he taught at Harvard University (1984–92) and the University of Oregon (1993–2000).
 He received his undergraduate degree from Brown University (1979) and his PhD from Princeton University (1985).